tripvik/tripvik.github.io/_posts/2024-10-14-azure-bot-connectivity-issues-deployment-slots.md

 ---
 layout: post
-title: Resolving Bot Connectivity Issues in Azure Deployment Slots
+title: Direct Line App Service Extension Bot Connectivity Issues with Azure Deployment Slots
 date: 2024-10-14 02:57 +0000
 ---

 ## Introduction

-If you're working with bots running on Azure Web Apps and using deployment slots, you may encounter some unexpected connectivity issues.
-In this post, I'll walk you through a recent problem we faced where our bot's Direct Line configuration flags unexpectedly flipped after switching deployment slots, leading to a frustrating 502 error.
-After troubleshooting, we identified the root cause and implemented a straightforward configuration fix that restored connectivity.
+If you're working with an Azure Bot using the Direct Line App Service extension and deployment slots, you may encounter some unexpected connectivity issues.
+In this post, I'll walk you through a recent problem we faced where one slot's Direct Line configuration flags were always set to `False`, resulting in a frustrating 502 error.
+After troubleshooting, we identified the root cause and applied a simple configuration fix that restored connectivity.
 Here's how we resolved it.

 ## The Problem